 Cafe Portofino Italian Restaurant is open nightly for dinner offering al fresco dining with the distinctive flavors of Northern Italy.

-Aupaka Terrace offers morning continental breakfast and a nightly sushi bar.
+Aupaka Terrace offers morning continental breakfast.

 A Seaside Cabana or Private Gazebo Dinner is the ultimate dining experience.
 These exquisite dinners are served by a personal butler in one of the resort's four secluded gazebos overlooking Kalapaki Bay.

-Guest services include complimentary airport shuttle, concierge and activities/tour desk, business center, valet service, guest laundry, safe deposit boxes, car rental desk, babysitting, Alexander Day Spa and Salon, coffee/tea in-room, free local phone calls, hi-speed Internet and local restaurant dinner delivery.
+Guest services include a complimentary airport shuttle, concierge and activities/tour desk, business center, valet service, guest laundry, safe deposit boxes, car rental desk, babysitting, Alexander Day Spa and Salon, coffee/tea in-room, free local phone calls, hi-speed Internet and local restaurant dinner delivery.

 Landscaping and Artwork

 The resort is beautifully landscaped.
 Much of the design actually dates back to the Westin days where the resort was constructed with beautiful interior courtyards.
 With koi ponds, tropical flowers, plants, and trees, you can easily feel that you're not close to the buildings themselves.
-See our Kauai Marriott Resort and Beach Club Photo Gallery for a number of landscape photos.

 Since opening in 1995, the resort has been committed to protecting and preserving Hawaii's culture through its "Hawaiian Art and Artifact" project.
 When the resort was a Westin it was filled with much oriental art.
 Much of this has been replaced by Hawaiian art which is more appropriate to Hawaii's Garden Isle.